kenhding/NESA-WS/docs/userInfo.rst

 .. warning::
-To maximize the usage and performance, we do NOT have Quota_ and RAID_ configuration on the server.
-Therefore, the recommended approach is to have your test/experimental dataset on the server but large database and headvy processing outputs to the NAS_ where has a RAID_ and large storage (36TB in total).
+To optimize usage and performance, we did not apply Quota_ and RAID_ configurations on the server.
+Therefore, we recommend storing your test/experimental dataset on the server.
+However, please direct outputs from large databases and heavy processing to the NAS_, which is equipped with RAID_ and offers substantial storage capacity (36TB in total).

 User Permission
 ----